 - Think long term: like Jeff Bezos, Walton was happy to enjoy little earnings to invest in the future

-- Life is unfair: early on a major setback sowed Wa
+- Life is unfair: early on a major setback showed Walton that life is unfair

 This is the biggest takeaway for me.

-Most people put their ego ahead and look at competition to gloat on what they’re doing better.
+Most people put their egos ahead and look at the competition to gloat about what they’re doing better.

 Instead, Walton would strictly look at competitors to see what they were doing well.